 - Minnesota Bureau of Criminal Apprehension, A Division of the Minnesota Department of Public Safety.

 - 360 Communities MN surround people with stabilizing resources such as safe shelter, healthy food, housing support, and more to eliminate the crisis.
 They create a solid foundation on which people can build a successful future.

 Social workers and Advocates work closely with Investigators to help build the trust with victims.
 That trust is essential to acquire a complete picture of a victim’s very personal story.
-This relationship puts victims in touch with the best resources available to help them move forward from a mindset of a victim to that of a survivor.
+This relationship puts victims in touch with the best resources available to help them move forward from the mindset of a victim to that of a survivor.

-From financial transaction card fraud to homicides, the Dakota County Electronic Crimes Unit (DCECU) is an invaluable partnership with the West St Paul Investigative unit.
-The DCECU uses cutting edge technology to process electronic devices and evidence for all types of crimes.
+From financial transaction card fraud to homicides, the Dakota County Electronic Crimes Unit (DCECU) is an invaluable partnership with the West St. Paul Investigative Unit.
+The DCECU uses cutting-edge technology to process electronic devices and evidence for all types of crimes.
 Once the DCECU analyses the devices the information is returned to the investigative department to further their analysis and ultimately charge criminals with the crimes they committed based on digital evidence.

 These steps will help you with the process of recovering property from the West St Paul Police Department.

 - Have your case number available when you call the Police Department.
 Provide detailed information regarding your case; including your involvement, the nature of the incident, the property type, and others involved in the case.
 The more information you provide us, the easier it is to find the information for you.